Laurii1i/ChurnPrediction/README.md

 ### Key Observations

 - **Logistic Regression** achieved the highest ROC–AUC (0.836) and the lowest minimized weighted cost (622).
 Its strong performance suggests that the relationship between features and churn is largely linear.
+Furthermore, the ROC-curve for logistic regression outperforms the other models slightly.
 Logistic Regression is likely the best choice for business-oriented churn prediction due to its interpretability and efficiency.

 - **Random Forest** reached the highest weighted F1 score (0.681) at an optimal threshold of 0.18.
 While it balanced precision and recall well, its minimized weighted cost (659) was higher than Logistic Regression, indicating slightly more business risk in terms of misclassified high-risk churners.